Georgia's Online Cancer Information Center

 with single agent tisotumab vedotin or tisotumab vedotin in combination with other

-agents.
-Patients who meet eligibility criteria will be enrolled into cohorts based on
+anticancer agents.
+Patients who meet eligibility criteria will be enrolled into cohorts

-tumor type.
-Tumor types to be evaluated include colorectal cancer, squamous non-small
+based on tumor type.
+Tumor types to be evaluated include colorectal cancer, squamous

-cell lung cancer (sqNSCLC), exocrine pancreatic adenocarcinoma, and squamous cell
+non-small cell lung cancer (sqNSCLC), exocrine pancreatic adenocarcinoma, and head and

 Eligibility